 The Raised Floor Solutions technical team adopts a Value Engineering methodology to the design of every steel floor deck, concrete floor slab and access floor solution.
 Value Engineering is used to solve problems and to identify and eliminate unwanted expenditure, whilst at the same time seeking to improve both the function and quality of the composite floor solution.

 All aspects of the complete floor slab design and construction are considered at tender stage and a number of alternative design and product solutions can be presented to meet the specification and user requirements.

-Raised Floor Solutions carries £10 million Professional Indemnity and Product Insurances to support and protect its design function.
-The £10 million limit is provided on an aggregate basis.
+Raised Floor Solutions carries £5 million Professional Indemnity and Product Insurances to support and protect its design function.
 The provision of Professional Indemnity Insurance allows Raised Floor Solutions to enter into Collateral Warranties, which are often required by clients and project funders.